ouyang-lab/LISA2/README.md

 # LISA2
-An R package for single cell RNA-seq trajectory inference
+An R package for learning complex single cell trajectory and expression trends

 ### Install
 User can install the R package in Rstudio.